nathaneltitane/dextop/README.md

 Dextop is very quick and efficient:

-Choose between a complete XFCE setup to get work done, or keep the base install for command line interface and programming workflows:
+Users can choose in between a complete XFCE setup to get work done, or to keep the base install for command line interface and programming workflows:

 The 'console' option is intended for users who would like to experiment with Dextop or setup their own window manager (WM)/desktop environment (DE), utilities and preferences.